RodaMuthoni/CO-Emissions-Estimator/README.md

 - **NGO's and companies**: Use in school/community climate workshops to teach carbon awareness
 - **Governments**: Prototype public-facing carbon calculators
 - **Individuals**: Track personal footprint and get tips to reduce it
+- **Educators**: Interactive climate Q&A for students and communities
+- **Researchers**: Quick access to current climate information and data

 🔧 Technical Stack